googlegenomics/gcp-variant-transforms/gcp_variant_transforms/testing/data/sharding_configs/README.md

 This file summarizes the contents and the purpose for each files/folder within current folder.

-All files in this folder are used as inputs for --partition_config_path flag.
+All files in this folder are used as inputs for --sharding_config_path flag.

 `residual_at_end.yaml`, `residual_in_middle.yaml`, and `residual_missing.yaml`
 are used by unit tests in gcp_variant_transforms/libs/variant_partition_test.py